Call Detail

 Rush delivery surcharges are not eligible for reimbursement

-If the curator selects multiple works by an artist, the artist must:
+If an artist submits two applications and the curator selects both works by an artist, the artist must:

-- Request NCECA approval to multiply the number of accepted works by the $400 reimbursement cap Note: This does not apply to a single entry consisting of multiple components.
+• Request NCECA approval to increase the $400 reimbursement cap before signing an agreement.
+Note: This does not apply to a single entry consisting of multiple components.

 Please do not contact the NCECA office to increase your shipping reimbursement unless you have more than one work accepted into the exhibition.